This booster is designed to power stationary DCC decoders that are often used to control switch machines, signals and other off-track accessories.

 1 - Assembled - DCC Booster circuitboard is 22.00 dollars US each, plus postage.

-If you are interested in a printed circuitboard, please send an email to this address: firstname.lastname@example.org
+If you are interested in printed circuit boards please send an email to the following address: firstname.lastname@example.org ( Please give the email a recognizable tittle. )

 Your message will be answered as soon as possible.